Global existence for the 2D incompressible isotropic elastodynamics for small initial data: Energy Estimate

 \subsection{Proof of Lemma \ref{remainderestimate2}}

-Note that $ \textup{QAHigher}_2$ is quartic and higher, that is to say, the decay rate is sufficient and we only have to avoid losing derivatives to close the argument.
-After carefully checking $E_{FCorr}(t)$ and $E_{SCorr}(t)$, we can see that only the following terms potentially lose derivatives,
+Since the decay rate of quartic terms is sufficient, we only have to avoid losing derivatives to close the argument.
+Recall the problematic terms we found in (\ref{equation62000}) and the second correction terms in (\ref{equation1340}), to close the argument, it is sufficient to prove the following terms do not lose a derivative,

 where